The virtual health revolution: what’s coming and how could it change healthcare

 While there are very obvious upsides to telehealth, privacy can still be a big concern for many.
 Who’s sharing your information?
 How are they sharing it, and where are they sharing it to?
 The good news is that the DHA introduced rules in 2017 that mandated that telehealth services in Dubai must obtain a license to operate in the Emirate.
 This means that the privacy and sharing of personal information are likely to be protected by law, with the onus being on telehealth providers to maintain strict security measures on data storage.

 Virtual health gets a section on its own here, because it’s not just a single aspect of digital development in healthcare; it more broadly can represent just about everything.
 In fact, one of our insurance partners has a succinct way of describing what virtual healthcare is:

 “Virtual healthcare is all about delivering a primary health care model – offering a single, coordinated, trustworthy health care service, covering the needs of every patient.”

 Technology is an important feature of what makes up virtual health, but it’s still only a tool the health sector uses to achieve a more modern form of service delivery for all participants.
-It takes the developing products and services of telehealth and telemedicine, and builds a virtual interface around it all that provides greater accessibility and communication for both patients and specialists.
+It takes the developing products and services of telehealth and telemedicine, and builds a virtual interface around it that provides greater accessibility and communication for both patients and specialists.

 The expected benefits of a virtual health world

-We’re digitizing and making virtual the health sector for the same reason we do any other; to create greater efficiencies and reduce the cost of doing things.
-There are plenty of ways we’re seeing a shift to a more virtual health model making positive changes in the health sector today, but there are still many solutions out there that we don’t know exist – because we have yet to find them.
+We’re digitizing and making the health sector virtual for the same reason we do any other; to create greater efficiencies and reduce the cost of doing things.
+There are plenty of ways we’re seeing a shift to a more virtual health model making positive changes in the health sector today, but there are still many solutions out there that we don’t know actually exist – because we have yet to find them.